habitualdev/otp-proxy/README.md

 TO DO
 - Add qr code generator to dump OTP qr code to current dir
 - Add option for random string seed
+- Log to file in a standardized format rather than stdout